hanslub42/rlwrap/README.md

 option).

-`rlwrap` continually monitors `<command>`'s terminal settings, so that it can do the right thing when command asks for single keypresses or for a password.
+`rlwrap` continually monitors `<command>`'s terminal settings, so that it can do the right thing when it asks for single keypresses or for a password.

 Commands that already use Readline, or a similar library, will always